OmKardile/Portfolio/README.md

-This is my internship task project to create a self-Portfolio website.
+This is my Web Development project to create a self-Portfolio website.

 I used some help from youtube to create this website.